TechnionTDK/jbs-text2json/README.md

                 }
         });

-        **for this raw text there is a thirs matcher for BEGIN_PASUK, you can fill it in yourself the "BEGIN_PARASHA" is defined in the file Parser (also under text2json) and is a simple constant, feel free to add your constants
+        **for this raw text there is a third matcher for BEGIN_PASUK, you can fill it in yourself The "BEGIN_PARASHA" is defined in the file Parser (also under text2json) and is a simple constant, feel free to add your constants
+We can see here that we want the have a unique action for lines starting with  " פרק-" or "פרשת".

-        protected abstract void onLineMatch(String type, Line line) throws IOException;
+####        protected abstract void onLineMatch(String type, Line line) throws IOException;

-onLineMatch is the function the program will get to if one of the LineMatchers returns a true value (which means the parser detected an interesting line). the function should contain a switch case for every relevant constant (like BEGIN_SEFER from the example) and the function is where you build your Json (using functionaleties of the class "Line", that is also defined in text2json, and Gson capabilities
+'onLineMatch' is the method activated when one of the LineMatchers (which were previously given) returns a true value - meaning the parser detected an interesting line.
+The function should contain a switch case for every relevant constant (like BEGIN_SEFER from the example) and the function is where you build your Json file (using functionalities of the class "Line” that is also defined in text2json, and Gson capabilities)
+When matching a case like BEGIN_SEFER you may add any fields you wish to your Json object and when 'jsonObjectFlush()' will occur all the information written will be stored to your output json file as a "subject".

-for example:
+For example:

       protected void onLineMatch(String type, Line line) throws IOException {
         switch (type){